Margravial Opera House

 The Margravial Opera House (Markgräfliches Opernhaus) is a Baroque opera house in the town of Bayreuth, Germany.
 Built between 1745 and 1750, it is one of Europe's few surviving theatres of the period and has been extensively restored.
 On 30 June 2012, the opera house was added to the UNESCO World Heritage List because of its exceptional Baroque architecture.

 Description

 Located in a widened part of the street so that carriages could pull up in front, the opera house is 71.5 meters long, 31 meters wide, and 26 meters tall.
 The building was constructed according to plans designed by the French architect Joseph Saint-Pierre (ca. 1709 – 1754), court builder of the Hohenzollern margrave Frederick of Brandenburg-Bayreuth and his wife Princess Wilhelmine of Prussia.
 The sandstone façade was designed to blend with the surrounding buildings and to reference the Place Vendôme in Paris, with large Corinthian columns.
-A balustrade stretched across the entire façade, with sculptures of Minerva, Apollo, and 6 Muses placed atop.
+A balustrade stretches across the entire façade, with sculptures of Minerva, Apollo, and 6 Muses placed atop.